preslavmihaylov/vim-cheat-sheet/README.md

 i - insert before current Char
 I - insert before current line

 a - append after current letter
 A - append at the end of current line

 o - insert starting at a new line after the current one
+O - insert starting a new line before current one

 r - replace current char with another

+cc - delete current line and enter insert mode
+cw - delete current word and enter insert mode
+c$ - delete until end of line and enter insert mode

 ## Deleting text

 x - delete current char